RESEARCH AREAS

 A framework of redox cycling reactions involving a particle species (P), a reducing agent (RED) and ROS (superoxide, hydrogen peroxide, and hydroxyl radical).

 Water-soluble organic components, quinones, and certain transition metals are some identified components in aerosols that can participate in these redox cycling reactions.
 Our research is focused on identifying outdoor and indoor sources of aerosols containing these species.
-Following the emission or formation of these aerosols in atmosphere, their physiochemical properties can be altered due to physical (i.e., evaporation via airmass dilution) and chemical (i.e., photolysis by UV light, reactions initiated by ozone and hydroxyl radicals) processes.
-We are interested in evaluating whether these processes can form (and transform!) the identified toxic aerosol components and impacts on aerosol oxidative potential.
+Following the emission or formation of these aerosols into atmosphere, their physiochemical properties can be altered due to physical processes (i.e., evaporation via airmass dilution) and chemical processes (i.e., photolysis by UV light, reactions initiated by ozone and hydroxyl radicals, reactions with other aerosol components).

 Macromolecules in Atmospheric Aerosols